sendbird/quickstart-calls-directcall-ios/README.md

 ## Creating a Local Video View Before Accepting Incoming Calls

-You can create how the current user’s local video view will show on the screen before accepting an incoming call.
+You can create current user's local video view and customize its appearance before accepting an incoming call.
 Customize the current user’s local video view by following the steps below:

 1. Add a `UIView` to your storyboard.
 2. Create a view with the frame you want by using the `SendBirdVideoView` object.
-3. To add a subview, embed the `SendBirdVideoView` to the `UIView` from Step 1.
+3. To add a subview, [embed](https://github.com/sendbird/quickstart-calls-ios/blob/develop/QuickStart/Extensions/UIKit/UIView%2BExtension.swift) the `SendBirdVideoView` to the `UIView` from Step 1.
-4. Use the `availableVideoDevice` of `DirectCall` to get images from an available camera.
+4. Find an appropriate camera device by accessing the `availableVideoDevice` property of `DirectCall`.
-5. Capture the video view by calling the `DirectCall.selectVideoDevice(_:completionHandler:)` method.
+5. Start capturing video contents from the camera by calling the `DirectCall.selectVideoDevice(_:completionHandler:)` method.

 ```SWift
 @IBOutlet weak var localVideoView: UIView?